The complete guide to hiking Roys Peak in New Zealand; one of the most popular hikes in Wanaka and the entire South Island.

 Everything You Need to Know About Hiking Roys Peak

-Those considering to hike Roys Peak New Zealand should prepare for a constant upward slog.
+Those considering hiking Roys Peak should prepare for a constant upward slog.
 Expect anywhere between 4-6 hours to complete the hike with occasional rests.

 How to Get to the Roys Peak Track